 - Difficulty: Difficult

 Observation Point is a classic hike in Zion Canyon and, as its name suggests, offers tremendous views.
-The hike starts from the Weeping Rock and ends at a classic viewpoint.
-That viewpoint takes some work, though, as it follows along a paved trail that gains a lot of elevation through a series of large switchbacks.
+The hike starts from East Rim Trailhead (accessed from outside the park on a dirt road best traveled in a four wheel drive vehicle) and ends at a classic viewpoint.
+That viewpoint takes some work, though.
+However the views from Observation Point are even better than Angels Landing.

 - Miles: 2.9 miles